About André Lash

 André Lash has brought a wealth of musical experience to Greensboro in his capacity as Organist and Director of Instrumental Activities at Christ United Methodist Church, where he presides over the C.B.
 Fisk organ, Op.82, and conducts an active handbell program.
 A finalist in organ competitions in both France and the United States, he has extensive experience with the standard organ solo repertoire, as well as with rarely performed organ works of the Spanish Baroque and chamber music for organ and cello.
 Noted teachers have included José-Luis Gonzalez Uriol of Spain, and Russell Saunders and Arthur Poister in the U.S. In addition he has studied and performed in workshops of Anton Heiller and Marie-Claire Alain.

 A Fellow of the American Guild of Organists (FAGO), Lash has served as a chapter Dean, a District Convener in both North Carolina and Georgia, and as Coordinator for Professional Concerns for Region IV.
-He has presented and performed at regional conventions of the AGO, and with cellist Alan Black has presented music for organ and cello at a national convention of the Music Teachers National Association.
+He has presented and performed at regional conventions of the AGO; most recently, at the 2014 national convention in Boston he presented the scholarly paper “Pescado, Paella, Piripiri: Contrasts of Taste in Seventeenth-Century Iberia”, exploring subtle differences in the organs and resulting repertoires of Castile, Catalonia and Portugal.
+In the past he has also presented music for organ and cello at a national convention of the Music Teachers National Association with cellist Alan Black.

 Besides his love of the organ literature, Lash has a passion for the art of the organ as a catalyst for Christian worship, believing that its power, grace and beauty, the depth of its historic literature and its ability to accompany and enhance Christian hymnody are reflective as well as communicative of the common truths running through all of the great Christian traditions.